votingworks/vxsuite/libs/auth/README.md

 ### Initial Java Card Configuration Script

 This script configures a Java Card for use with VotingWorks machines.
-The script will be run at the Bakery for production cards and can be run locally for local development.
+The script will be run at a VotingWorks facility for production cards and can be run locally for development.

 ```
 # Install script dependencies